- Home

 Type Insights

-The multivitamins & minerals segment held the largest revenue share of the veterinary dietary supplements market in 2024, driven by rising demand for all-in-one formulations supporting immunity, skin, coat, and joint health.
+Multivitamins & minerals segment held the largest revenue share in 2025, driven by rising demand for all-in-one formulations supporting immunity, skin, coat, and joint health.
 Pet owners are increasingly preferring comprehensive supplements that deliver multiple health benefits in a single dose.
 For instance, in April 2024, Pet Honesty launched innovative liquid multivitamin supplements for dogs, including Hip + Joint Health and 10-in-1 Multivitamin products.
-These liquid formats enhance nutrient absorption, improve palatability, and simplify administration, strengthening market leadership in multifunctional and convenient pet wellness solutions.
+These liquid formats enhance nutrient absorption, improve palatability, and simplify administration strengthening market leadership in multifunctional and convenient pet wellness solutions.

 Dosage Form Insights